JorgeEcheva26/SDK-S6G/README.md

 # SDK-S6G

 This tool is focused on connect to CAPIF in a simpler way.

-## Functionalities
+# Functionalities

-- **Invoker CAPIF Connector**: Simplifies the onboarding process for Invoker users.
+- **Invoker Capif connector**: Simplifies the process of onboarding for Invoker users

-- **Provider CAPIF Connector**: Simplifies the onboarding process for Provider users and includes the ability to register multiple APFs and AEFs if necessary.
+- **Provider Capif connector**: Simplifies the process of onboarding for Provider users,also has the capability to register several APF's and AEF's if its necesary.

-- **Invoker Service Discovery**: Facilitates Discovery requests to CAPIF, stores received API services, and offers filtering options.
+- **Invoker Service Discovery**: Facilitates making a Discovery request to CAPIF, also stores the API services recieved and has an option to filter them.

-- **Invoker Service Token Retrieval**: After Discovery, this feature simplifies the creation of the appropriate security context for each service and acquiring access tokens to utilize the APIs.
+- **Invoker Service Get token**: After the Discovery, this functionality simplifies the way of getting created their propperly security context for each of the services and adquiring the access token to use the final API's

-- **Provider API Publishing**: Eases the process of publishing an API, with the option to select specific APFs and AEFs for publication.
+- **Provider Publish Api**: Simplifies the process of publishing an API.
+Also has the capability to chose which APF and AEF's will be used to publish the API

-- **Provider API Unpublishing**: Simplifies the process of removing an API.
+- **Provider Unpublish Api**: Simplifies the process of deleting an API.

-- **Provider API Updating**: Facilitates the process of updating an API, with the option to choose specific APFs and AEFs for the update.
+- **Provider Update Api**: Simplifies the process of updating an API.
+Also has the capability to chose which APF and AEF's will be used to update the API

-- **Provider API Retrieval**: Simplifies retrieving information for a specific service previously published.
+- **Provider Get Api**: Simplifies the process of recieving the information of One service published previously

-- **Provider All APIs Retrieval**: Simplifies retrieving information for all services previously published.
+- **Provider Get all Apis**: Simplifies the process of recieving the information of all available services published previously.

-- **Invoker CAPIF Connector Offboarding**: Facilitates the offboarding process for Invoker users.
+- **Invoker Capif connector offboarding**: Simplifies the process of offboarding for Invoker users

-- **Provider CAPIF Connector Offboarding**: Facilitates the offboarding process for Provider users.
+- **Provider Capif connector offboarding**: Simplifies the process of offboarding for Provider users

 ![Descripción de la imagen](images/Flujo completo-OPENCAPIF ACTUAL.jpg)

----
 ## Other Functionalities

 Apart from the SDK it is available diferent functionalities for development reasons